littermap/littermap-aws-backend/README.md

 There is currently one native lambda:

-- `scale-image-experimental` (it is currently partially implemented)
+- `scale-image-experimental` (it is currently only partially implemented)

 The code for including it in the deployment is currently commented out, so this section applies only if you are going to be intentionally testing it.